 If, then, my goal is to be more courageous, I should be on the look out for moments that scare me.
 Instead of hiding in my comfort zone, I should cultivate a habit of saying yes and stepping forward—despite my fear or hesitation.
 That means I need to be aware of opportunities that arise throughout the day by being intentional with my attention.

-When we have a clearer image of who we want to be, we have a clearer path of how to get there.
+When we have a clear image of who we want to be, we have a clearer path of how to get there.

 Coincidence?
 I think not.